-The aggregate neural network model forecast for October is 248,000, which is up a modest 22,000 jobs from last month's revised forecast of 226,000.
-The small change in the forecast from September to October reflects a stable to improving employment environment during the month of October.
-The Briefing.com consensus estimate for October is 235,000, which is down 13,000 jobs from the September report, indicating a very minor weakening in the employment environment.
-The actual September data was slightly above the revised September forecast (+0.28 S.E.) and the consensus estimate for October is slightly lower than the model forecast (-0.13 S.E.).
+The aggregate neural network model forecast for October is 190,000, which is down from last month's revised forecast of 208,000, reflecting a decrease in the strength of the employment environment during the month of October.
+The Briefing.com consensus estimate for October is 181,000, which is 39,000 higher than the September NFP data (142,000), suggesting a strengthening in the employment environment.
+The actual September data was materially below the revised September forecast (-0.86 S.E.) and the consensus estimate for October is slightly below the model forecast (-0.12 S.E.).

 Basic forecasting tools can help you identify unusual consensus economic estimates, which often lead to substantial surprises and market movements.
 Identifying such environments in advance may help you protect your portfolio from these corrections and help you determine the optimal entry and exit points for your strategies.

 In the case of the NFP data, the monthly report data is highly variable and prone to substantial revisions.
 As a result, having an independent and unbiased indicator of the health of the U.S. job market is especially important.

 Print and Kindle Versions of Brian Johnson's 2nd Book are Available on Amazon (75% 5-Star Reviews)